fruitsamples/UICatalog/ReadMe.txt

 Controls - This page contains other miscellaneous UIControl classes helpful in building your user interface including switch, slider page, and progress indicator.

 TextFields - This page hosts different kinds of UITextField controls.
-It also demonstrates how to handle the keyboard, particularly with a text field that are placed in the area where the keyboard appears.
+It also demonstrates how to handle the keyboard, particularly where text fields are placed.

 SearchBar - This pages exhibits the UISearchBar control.